 American Waterfall – Strengths and Weaknesses

-The American Waterfall model addresses the primary weakness of its European counterpart – that it takes a long time for the manager/General Partner to receive their fee.
+The American Waterfall model addresses the primary weakness of its European counterpart – that it takes a long time for the manager/General Partner to receive their management fees.
 With this structure, the manager/General Partner is entitled to their fee(s), regardless of whether or not investor capital has been completely returned.

 The American Waterfall structure benefits smaller private equity firms that don’t have the resources to wait six years for their fee and it benefits investors because it doesn’t incentivize the manager to sell an asset just to generate a return.
-Conversely, the downside to the American Waterfall is that it may allow a manager/General Partner to take a performance fee, even if the deal underperforms.
+Conversely, the downside to the American Waterfall is that while the investor is still due their return of capital, it may allow a manager/General Partner to take a performance fee, even if the deal underperforms.

 The key point is this, the actual structure of the investment waterfall includes multiple variables and changes from one deal to the next.
 The details of the hurdles, splits, and other key terms are outlined in the Private Placement Memorandum (PPM) and it’s absolutely critical to read it – and understand it – prior to making an investment decision.